dell/omnia/docs/source/Troubleshooting/knownissues.rst

 **Resolution**:

-* Ensure that the input paths are a perfect match to avoid any errors.
+* Ensure that the input paths are a perfect match down to the character to avoid any errors.

 ⦾ **Why is my NFS mount not visible on the client?**